LLC Annual Meeting Minutes Template: Everything You Need to Know

 By definition, an LLC protects the owner from liability against his or her personal assets.
 However, if there's no distinction between personal and business assets, that protection dwindles.
 You may choose to protect yourself by conducting an annual LLC meeting with a business advisor such as an accountant or attorney.
 Even though you'll need to pay your business advisors for their time, the investment is worth ensuring your business is headed in the right direction without threatening your personal assets.

-If you need help conducting your annual business meeting and recording the minutes, post your legal need on UpCousnel's marketplace.
+If you need help conducting your annual business meeting and recording the minutes, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.